 Alternatives to Farther

 Farther has its perks but won’t be right for everyone.
 For one thing, its minimum deposit requirement sits at $100,000.
-If you’re interested in a platform with a more manageable minimum, try Northwestern Mutual or Facet Wealth.
+If you’re interested in a platform with a more manageable minimum, try Northwestern Mutual or Facet.
 And speaking of Facet — its flat-rate fees may be of interest for those with larger portfolios looking to cut back on management costs.

 No matter what path you pursue for your investments, review your options by features, fees, account minimums and customer support to find the best place for your funds.

 Compare Farther to other platforms